 It will be crucial to master the hip hinge as it is the main primary pillar in performing deadlifts.
 The hip hinge is essentially the hips being the pivot of movement between the thighs and lumbopelvic (lumbar spine and pelvic) section.
 This ensures a neutral spine and bending only occurs at the hips.
 These are other ways to program squats and deadlifts in your routine:

-Whether or Not You Should Squat and Deadlift Back-to-Back Depends on Your Goals
+Whether or Not You Should Squat & Deadlift Back-to-Back Depends on Your Goals

 In summary, whether or not to squat and deadlift back-to-back will depend on whether someone wants to increase strength and/or stamina vs. increasing muscle mass.
-Can you squat and deadlift on the same day?
-Sure and you can use this trick to do so, but if this does not fit into your training goals, then it is not necessary.
+You can squat and deadlift on the same day using this trick, but if it doesn’t align with your training goals, it’s not necessary.

 Those with pure hypertrophy goals—muscle building would likely not use this training method due to the inability to lift heavy and max out in either of the compound exercises.
 This program is ideal for powerlifters and those seeking performance.

-If someone does combine these intensive compound exercises, it would be beneficial to get plenty of rest between sessions, incorporate good diets, sleep, and recovery techniques such as massage, foam rolling, etc.
+If someone does combine these intensive compound exercises, it would be beneficial to get plenty of rest between sessions, incorporate good weight loss diets, sleep, and recovery techniques such as massage, foam rolling, etc.

 Those looking to boost strength and stamina would be pleased to know that you can squat and deadlift same day and use this trick to accomplish this; moreover, you can do it safely and increase endurance to achieve training goals.